Private, independent, coeducational four-year college offering undergraduate and graduate degree programs.

-Students enrolled in Springfield College’s undergraduate traditional programs (including those majors within Arts, Sciences and Professional Studies; Health Sciences and Rehabilitation Studies; and Health, Physical Education and Recreation) are typically traditional in age (18-21 year-olds); come from across the country and include international students, but hail primarily from the Northeast corridor of the USA; include a fairly even mix of males (54 percent) and females (46 percent); are comprised of approximately 79 percent White/non-Hispanic students, 12 percent under-represented populations, with the remaining 9 percent undesignated/unknown; and reside predominantly in the residence halls and college-owned properties.
+Students enrolled in Springfield College’s undergraduate traditional programs (including those majors within Arts, Sciences and Professional Studies; Health Sciences and Rehabilitation Studies; and Health, Physical Education and Recreation) are typically traditional in age (18-21 year-olds); come from across the country and include international students, but hail primarily from the Northeast corridor of the USA; include a fairly even mix of males and females, and reside predominantly in the residence halls and college-owned properties.
 Students enrolled in the School of Social Work and School of Human Services are more typically working adults, three-fourths of whom are from under-represented populations.

 Springfield College boasts above national average rates of student retention (85 percent of all first year students on the main campus return) and degree completion (about two-thirds of all first year students complete their degree requirements within five years).

 Springfield College students are actively engaged in volunteerism and service to the community.
-They contribute over 120,000 hours annually, benefitting youth, families, and older citizens through their generosity of spirit and commitment to serving others.
+They contribute more than 100,000 hours annually, benefitting youth, families, and older citizens through their generosity of spirit and commitment to serving others.